Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Introduction

-Several schemes to distinguish EP from CP events have been proposed in the recent past.
-One prominent example is the \textit{ENSO Modoki Index} that is computed as the weighted average sea surface temperature in the equatorial Pacific~\citep{ashok_nino_2007}.
-Other studies used empirical orthogonal functions~\citep{graf_central_2012,kao_contrasting_2009} or combinations of the Nino3 and Nino4 indices~\citep{kim_unique_2011,hu_analysis_2011} to provide the desired discriminations.
-In contrast to statistics related solely to the dynamics within the equatorial Pacific, \citet{wiedermann_climate_2016} recently introduced an index to discriminate different ENSO flavors based on the assessment of global teleconnections in surface air temperature.
-This index shows a more distinct and sharp discrimination as compared to previously proposed measures based on average temperature observations~\citep{ashok_nino_2007}.
-This particular property is important for our present analysis as ECA relies on the assessment of event sequences, which are easily computed for a spike-like signal in contrast to a smoothly varying one.
+Several strategies to distinguish East Pacific (EP) from Central Pacific (CP) ENSO events have been proposed in the recent past~\citep{hendon_prospects_2009}.
+One prominent example is the ENSO Modoki Index that is computed as the weighted average SST anomalies over three specific regions ($165^\circ$E to $140^\circ$W and $10^\circ$S to $10^\circ$N, $110^\circ$W to $70^\circ$W and $15^\circ$S to $5^\circ$N, as well as $125^\circ$E to $145^\circ$E and $10^\circ$S to $20^\circ$N) in the equatorial Pacific~\citep{ashok_nino_2007}.
+Other approaches have used empirical orthogonal functions~\citep{graf_central_2012,kao_contrasting_2009} or combinations of the Nino3 and Nino4 indices~\citep{kim_unique_2011,hu_analysis_2011} to provide the desired categorization.